lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 1. Alimente os dados por meio de um conjunto padrão de extratores de recursos, como o SIFT (transformação de recurso invariante de escala) :cite:`Lowe.2004`, o SURF (recursos robustos acelerados) :cite:`Bay.Tuytelaars.Van- Gool.2006`, ou qualquer outro duto ajustado manualmente.
 1. 1.espeje as representações resultantes em seu classificador favorito, provavelmente um modelo linear ou método de kernel, para treinar um classificador.

-If you spoke to machine learning researchers, they believed that machine learning was both important and beautiful.
-Elegant theories proved the properties of various classifiers.
-The field of machine learning was thriving, rigorous, and eminently useful.
-However, if you spoke to a computer vision researcher, you would hear a very different story.
-The dirty truth of image recognition, they would tell you, is that features, not learning algorithms, drove progress.
-Computer vision researchers justifiably believed that a slightly bigger or cleaner dataset or a slightly improved feature-extraction pipeline mattered far more to the final accuracy than any learning algorithm.

 Se você conversasse com pesquisadores de aprendizado de máquina, eles acreditavam que o aprendizado de máquina era importante e bonito.
 Teorias elegantes provaram as propriedades de vários classificadores.